veit/python-basics-tutorial/docs/install.rst

    version of Python exists in your Linux distribution, I recommend you to use it.

-.. tab:: MacOS
+.. tab:: macOS

-   You need a Python version that matches your MacOS and processor.
+   You need a Python version that matches your macOS and processor.
 Once you have determined the correct version, you can download the image file, mount it with a double click and then start the installation programme contained in it.
 Python will then be in the :file:`Applications` folder.